hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-01-10-cascadia-open-education-summit-proposals/item.md

 ##### Technology in Designing and Delivering OER Track

 **Abstract**
 The Markdown format (a simpler way to format and structure content compared to HTML) continues to see wider support and usage.
-When partnered with the version-control software Git (the software behind GitHub, GitLab etc.) and other apps it can offer tech-savvy educators a future-friendly and collaborative format for open content.
+When partnered with the version-control software Git (the software behind GitHub, GitLab etc.) and other apps it can offer tech-literate educators a future-friendly and collaborative format for open content.

 **Session Objectives**
 * Identify Markdown, Git, and a Git Workflow